jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 ## Steps:

-1. Setup ngrok
+**1. Setup ngrok**
    I'd recommend getting a permanent url (free) so you do not have to keep adjusting the url that is sent to the NLAPI.
+If you create a free url, add it to your env file as `NGROK_URL`

-2. Setup NLAPI Account
+**2. Setup NLAPI Account**
-   2.a Set these env vars: `NLAPI_DEV_USER` && `NLAPI_DEV_PASSWORD` in your .env
+   **2.a** Set these env vars: `NLAPI_DEV_USER` && `NLAPI_DEV_PASSWORD` in your .env
-   if you do not have an account.
-   Create one either with this curl command (replace your username and password) and save your user and password to the .env file with the variable above.
+   If you do not have an account create one either with the curl command below (replace your username and password) and save your user and password to the .env file with the variables above.
 Or go to [api.nlapi.io/docs](https://api.nlapi.io/docs#/Portal/signup_user_portal_sessions_signup_post) and use the /portal/sessions/signup swagger ui to create an account.

 ```bash
 curl -X 'POST' \